-When the Department of Homeland Security (DHS) announced the new procedure of issuing unlawful presence provisional waivers to the immediate relatives of U.S. citizens, many immigrants who would once have been forced leave the U.S. in order to apply for a waiver along with their green card application were justifiably excited.
+When the Department of Homeland Security (DHS) announced that it would issue provisional waivers of inadmissiblity due to unlawful presence to the immediate relatives of U.S. citizens beginning in 2013 (and to other persons with close relatives in the U.S. beginning in 2015), many immigrants who would once have been forced leave the U.S. in order to apply for such a waiver along with their green card application were justifiably excited.

-Starting March 4, 2013, qualifying immigrants will be able to request a provisional waiver while still in the U.S. (which is why it’s sometimes called the “stateside” waiver).
+Qualifying immigrants are able to request this waiver while still in the U.S. (which is why it’s sometimes called the “stateside” waiver).
 Unlike in the past, they will receive a decision in a matter of months as to whether their unlawful presence in the U.S. will delay their hopes for an immigrant visa for many years, and will be able to wait in the U.S. while their waiver application is being processed.
 For more information on this, see “Who Is Eligible for Provisional Waiver of the Three- or Ten-Year Time Bar.”

-However, despite this “big news,” the truth is that many immigrants who apply to U.S. Citizenship and Immigration Services (USCIS) for this waiver using Form I-601A will receive a denial notice.
-A provisional waiver is a discretionary form of relief, meaning approvals can be made on a highly subjective basis.
-It is inevitable that a large number of applications will not meet the burden of proof required by USCIS.
+However, the truth is that many immigrants who apply to U.S. Citizenship and Immigration Services (USCIS) for this waiver using Form I-601A will receive a denial notice.
+A provisional waiver is a discretionary form of relief, meaning USCIS can approve or deny an application for most any reason.
+Some applications will not meet the burden of proof required by USCIS.
 Keep reading on for information about what to do if your provisional waiver application is denied.

 Common Reasons Why an I-601A Waiver Application May Be Denied

 There are many reasons why your I-601A stateside waiver application may be denied.
-USCIS may issue a denial notice for missing information or errors outright, or it might first send a Request for Evidence or “RFE” asking you to submit additional evidence to support your application -- but then possibly find the follow-up evidence insufficient.
+USCIS may issue a final denial notice for missing information or errors on the application form, or it might first send a Request for Evidence (“RFE”) asking you to submit additional evidence to support your application -- but then possibly find the follow-up evidence insufficient.

-As of mid-2013, USCIS was interpreting this "reason to believe" provision extremely broadly, and denying many cases that, with a closer look, should have been approvable.
+USCIS interprets this "reason to believe" provision extremely broadly, and denies many cases that, with a closer look, should have been approvable.
 (See a further discussion of this in "USCIS Denying Many I-601A Provisional Waiver Requests Because of Possible Other Grounds of Inadmissibility.")
 This is why it is important to consult an immigration attorney before you file for a provisional waiver: to help you assemble a complete, accurate, and convincing application on the first try.

-A very common reason for the denial of a waiver application is that the USCIS officer adjudicating your case does not believe that a denial would cause an extreme hardship to your U.S. citizen spouse, child, or parent.
+A very common reason for the denial of a waiver application is that the USCIS officer adjudicating your case does not believe that a denial would cause an extreme hardship to your relative in the United States.
 This is a highly discretionary determination, and USCIS makes its decisions on a case-by-case basis.
 You will need to submit as much evidence as possible to show that your qualifying relative would suffer if you were denied an immigrant visa.

-There Is No Appeal for a Denial of Form 601-A
+There Is No Appeal for a Denial of Form I-601A

-USCIS has announced that it will provide no appeals process for denials of applications for a provisional unlawful presence waiver.
-Similarly, the agency will not accept motions to reopen or motions to reconsider.
-Therefore it is crucial that you submit a complete application the first time around.
+USCIS provides no appeals process for denials of applications for a provisional unlawful presence waiver.
+Similarly, the agency will not accept a request to reopen your case or a request that it reconsider its decision.
+Therefore, it is crucial that you submit a complete application the first time around.

 You May Submit a New Application for a Provisional Waiver if Your Situation Changes

-Even if you receive a denial, you are not barred from applying again if your immigrant visa application is still pending (in other words, no decision has yet been made on it).
+Even if you receive a denial, you are not barred from applying for a provisional waiver again if your immigrant visa application is still pending (in other words, no decision has yet been made on it).
 You may submit a new provisional waiver application (with the same fees you paid the first time) if you have new information to support your request and to show that denying you admission to the U.S. would cause your qualifying U.S. relative(s) “extreme hardship.”
-You will need to notify the National Visa Center (NVC) that you intend to reapply for a provisional waiver by emailing NVCi601a@state.gov.

 Reapplying might be a good option if there is a change in your situation that shows that your U.S. citizen spouse, child, or parent will suffer because of the denial of a stateside waiver.
 For example, if your spouse has lost his or her job and needs you to be able to work legally in the U.S. in order to pay the bills, this is new information that would merit filing a new application for a provisional waiver.
 Or if your parent has developed a medical problem and needs you to be in the U.S. to take care of him or her, you should submit a new application to USCIS using Form I-601A.
 However, if you will simply be resubmitting the same information, don’t bother (unless you have found an attorney who will help you organize and present it in a more compelling manner).